Afterschool Kung Fu Fun

 The need to feel achievement is not only reason, after all american’s are used to instant gratification.
 Technology is a big part of that.
 If a student trains for years on end and feels no achievement or sense of accomplishment their spirit can get dampened.
 As a result of our culture conditioning us many masters decided to implement something to combat that.

-Sifu och wing chun: Belts and curriculum
+Sifu Och Wing Chun: Belts and curriculum

 5th level Master, Sifu Och has been able to create a curriculum and belt system that works very well.
 The belts provide short term goals that are attainable within 3 months for the lower ranks.
 As a student progresses the term in between ranks increases and the amount of material grows.